ksun4176/GuildBuild_Discord/api/README.md

 ### **GET**: /servers `Get a list of all servers`
 Query Parameters:
 ```
-gameId (number): ID of game to find servers that support it
+gameId (number): game to find servers that support it
 ```
 Example Request:
 ```